 The city council offer the following methods for you to pay sundry debtor invoices.

-Post Office - payments may be made by debit card, cash or cheque (payable to Post Office Limited) at any Post Office.
+Post Office - payments may be made by debit card or cash.
 This service is free.
 Please present your invoice to the cashier along with your payment - the invoice contains a barcode that is used to record your payment.

 PayPoint - You can make a payment at any PayPoint outlet by presenting your invoice with your cash payment to the retailer.